 Find out more

-In the North York Moors and Howardian Hills areas, we will be working in partnership with the North York Moors Tourism Network to deliver the project.
+In the North York Moors and Howardian Hills areas, we work in partnership with the North York Moors Tourism Network to deliver the project.
 More information on the Network is available here, including how to join the mailing list, or contact us directly.

-Funding for this project has been secured from the Rural Development Programme for England, funded by the European Agricultural Fund for Rural Development (EAFRD): Europe investing in rural areas.
+Funding for this project was secured from the Rural Development Programme for England, funded by the European Agricultural Fund for Rural Development (EAFRD): Europe investing in rural areas.

 - Looking after

 - Advice and grants